puresight/puresight.github.io/tech/js-frameworks.md

 [Polyfills]({{site.baseurl}}tech/polyfills.html) do that!

-Because today you do not need a JS framework, you are free to opt-in to one that fits your product development (and software engineering) objectives.
+Because today you do not need a JS framework, you are free to opt-in to one that fits your software engineering organization’s objectives.

 > _“But because there is no canonical way to do events / component communication, you'll have to build large [components]({{site.baseurl}}tech/web-components.html) libraries from scratch.
 Does your application have dropdowns, resizable windows, or lightboxes?
 You'll probably have to write those all from scratch.” — [Andrew Ray](https://twitter.com/andrewray), 2015_